janriva/Cells-in-Microfluidic-devices-simulations-in-CC3D/README.md

 ### 5. CellInPorusMedia3D

 Same as *4* but in 3D.
 There is also a comented block in the steppables that adds a new secretor from the cell that degrades the walls.

+### 6. ProvesCanviCells

+3D simulation that implements a cell eating a wall.

+### 7. WallDegradetion

+2D simulation of a wall and existing cells that segragate a chemical that degradetes the wall little by little.
+This is also implemented, but comented in the code, in the simulation *5*

+### 8. WetableGrowth

+3D simulation that simulates a group of cells growing in a desired surface.
+Changing the contact energy between cells and the wall you can see different behaivours.